 Except for changing the color of your polish, you probably take your toenails for granted.
-Unless you’ve wounded or lost some nails running or in some other fitness mishap with, say, a free-weight.
+Unless you’ve lost some nails running or in some other fitness mishap with, say, a free weight.
 Then you become extremely aware of your toenails.

 But many serious runners assume that black, loose, or missing toenails are just part of the deal.